Safeguarding Policy

 Definition of Abuse

 Abuse is described as “a violation of an individual’s human or civil rights by any other person or persons” (No Secrets, Department of Health, 2000).
-We recognise that all of our staff, interns, apprentices, volunteers, audience members and activity participants are potentially open to abuse, but that those who are defined as children or ‘vulnerable adults’ are particularly at risk.
+We recognise that all of our workers, interns, apprentices, volunteers, audience members and activity participants are potentially open to abuse, but that those who are defined as children or ‘vulnerable adults’ are particularly at risk.

 Together!
 2012 C.I.C. recognises that abuse may be perpetrated as a result of deliberate intent, negligence or ignorance.
 Incidents of abuse may consist of a single act or repeated acts, and may be perpetrated upon one person in a continuing relationship and/or of more than one person at a time.